 9:00 a.m. – Rite II Service, Holy Eucharist with Contemporary Music (In-Person and Livestream)

 10:30 a.m. – Rite II Service, Holy Eucharist with Choir and Organ (In-Person and Livestream)

-As always, the primary goal is to return in the safest way possible.
+As always, the primary goal is to meet in the safest way possible.
 Therefore, the following guidelines must be followed:

-- You must maintain a minimum 6’ distance from others at all times.
+- Please do your best to maintain a minimum 6’ distance from others at all times.

 What you need to know about the service:

-- The priest or lay eucharistic minister will be masked and gloved, and will drop the wafer into your hands to avoid physical contact.
-Remove your mask after receiving, and only to consume the host.
+- The priest or lay eucharistic minister will be masked and will drop the wafer into your hands to avoid physical contact.
+Remove your mask after receiving it, and only to consume the host.
 Immediately replace your mask.

 - Studies by the CDC and other medical authorities have concluded that “the risk for infectious disease transmission by a common communion cup is very low, and appropriate safeguards – that is, wiping the interior and exterior rim between communicants, use of care to rotate the cloth during use, and use of a clean cloth for each service – would further diminish this risk.”
 At St. Matthew’s, we incorporate these safeguards.

 - Those who chose not to receive from the common cup can trust that Jesus’ offering of himself is complete in the Bread.

 - The practice of intinction (dipping the consecrated Bread into the Wine) runs the risk of inserting fingers into the Wine.
 We are not allowing intinction at the present time.